 In his first full season as Arsenal manager, Arsene Wenger guided his side to their maiden Premier League title, and their first top-flight league crown since 1991.
-Arsenal knocked Manchester United off top spot for just the second time in the Premier League era and capped a fantastic season by winning the FA Cup to complete the double.
+Arsenal knocked Manchester United off top spot for just the second time in the Premier League era by finishing the season one point ahead.

 The title charge seemed unlikely at Christmas for Wenger, but a run of 45 points from a possible 51 between 26 December 1997 and 3 May 1998 made them Premier League champions.